6 Ways Coworking makes you more Productive

 Are you a coworking convert?
 We’d love to hear about it!
 Please share your experiences in the comments.

 Ready to dive into a sustainable lifestyle of coworking and co-living?
-Check out the first NuMundo NuLiving Experience in Costa Rica, February 2019.
-Enter discount code LIVEIT at checkout for 10% off this immersive event.
+Check out the second annual NuMundo NuLiving Experience in Costa Rica, February 2020.
+Enter discount code NUBIRD at checkout for 10% off this immersive event through September 30th.

 Toby Israel (NuMundo Chief Storyteller) is a vagabondess and storyteller with a metaphorical closet full of hats.
 She is a creative facilitator, editor, and writer, as well as a trained Empowerment Self-Defense Instructor and Yoga Instructor.
 She regularly facilitates workshops and retreats to empower, inspire, and transform.
 She is a full-time lover of movement, food, and words, expressing light and dark through dance, poetry, songwriting, and edible alchemy.
 For the moment, Toby lives in Costa Rica.
 (She came for a masters degree in Media, Peace and Conflict Studies from the UN-mandated University for Peace — and stayed for the papaya, sunshine, and conscious community.)